 Importance of Academy

 The importance Southampton place on their academy is huge.
-The Southampton Academy is well funded, which allows it to continue churning out good players.
-Even when the club had terrible financial difficulty and faced administration, the academy was still funded to the same level it was previously, according to former Southampton Academy Director Matt Crocker.
+Their academy is well funded, which allows it to continue churning out good players.
+Even when the club had terrible financial difficulty and faced administration, the academy was still funded to the same level it was previously, according to former Academy Director Matt Crocker.
 When a club is trying to save money, one of the first places they would usually cut back on would be the academy.
 But not Southampton, who have always stayed true to their values.

 When the club are hiring a new manager, Southampton always aim to bring somebody in that will give their academy graduates a chance in the first team.
 The appointments in recent years of Mauricio Pochettino, Ronald Koeman, Claude Puel, Mauricio Pellegrino and Ralph Hasenhuttl have all had the future in mind.
 Mark Hughes would have also been tasked with developing young players had he stuck around longer.